Miter is here to help teams work more effectively together.

-Dave can’t resist the allure of collaboration tools: he’s held leadership roles on Gmail, Google Inbox, Facebook Messenger, and Yahoo!
-Messenger.
-He co-founded Emu, a smart messaging app acquired by Google in 2014.
+Dave can’t resist collaboration tools: he’s held leadership roles on Gmail, Facebook Messenger, and Yahoo!
+Messenger and co-founded Emu, a smart messaging app acquired by Google.
 Most recently he served as VP Design at Heap.
-Dave holds a Computer Science degree from Harvard and knows just enough React to be dangerous.
+Dave holds a CS degree from Harvard and knows just enough React to be dangerous.

-Dave’s worst meeting: a calibration meeting in which someone said, “Our expectation is that the majority of employees exceed expectations.”
-But really, almost any calibration meeting.
+Worst meeting: A calibration meeting in which someone said, “Our expectation is that the majority of employees exceed expectations.”

 As a seasoned go-to-market leader, Damian has built a career around meeting with people.
 An alumnus of LinkedIn, he’s built multiple sales practices from zero at early-stage startups including GoodHire, CleverTap and Got It.
 Damian holds a Mathematics degree from Harvard and an MBA from MIT Sloan.

-Damian’s worst meeting: The quarterly business review where executives gathered to see which leader the CEO would scream at, and to lay bets on whether that person would be around next quarter.
+Worst meeting: The quarterly business review where execs gathered to see who the CEO would scream at, and bet on whether they'd be around next quarter.

 Our most important asset is our team, and our strategic success and resilience depend on its strength.